rwilson504/Blogger/powerplatform-custom-connector-voice-monkey/powerplatform-custom-connector-voice-monkey.md

 **Media Playback Control:** Users gain the ability to control media playback through custom TTS commands.
 This operation extends Alexa's functionality to manage entertainment options, distribute information, and control ambient sounds, all integrated within Power Platform workflows.

+## Capabilities of Voice Monkey: Devices, Flows, and Announcements

+Voice Monkey is a versatile Alexa Skill designed to augment your smart home or office with advanced automation and interactive features.
+Here’s an overview of its key capabilities:

+### Devices: Your Automation Triggers
+- **Virtual Devices**: Create virtual triggers within the Voice Monkey console that appear as devices in your Alexa app.
+These can start Alexa Routines when activated by the Voice Monkey API.
+- **Physical Echo Device Linking**: Associate these virtual devices with actual Echo devices to play audio or video content directly when triggered.

+### Flows: Complex Automations Made Simple
+- **Customizable Actions**: Design sequences of actions, similar to Alexa Routines, that can perform a variety of tasks like playing sounds, displaying images, or controlling smart home devices.
+- **Conditional Logic**: Incorporate conditions into your Flows, allowing for dynamic responses based on variables or inputs.

+### Announcements: Engage Your Space with Sound and Vision
+- **Text to Speech**: Send spoken messages through your Alexa devices, using custom text and a selection of voices and languages.
+- **Multimedia Integration**: Include images, audio, and video in your announcements, turning your Echo devices into multimedia hubs.

+By combining Devices, Flows, and Announcements, Voice Monkey enhances your Alexa ecosystem, providing you with the tools to create a more responsive and personalized smart environment.
+Whether it's for relaxation with ambient sounds, adding fun with interactive apps, or increasing productivity through automated alerts, Voice Monkey delivers a robust smart home experience.

 ## Detailed Operations of the Voice Monkey Power Platform Custom Connector

 Integrate advanced automation capabilities into your environment with the Voice Monkey Power Platform Custom Connector.
 This tool enriches your Alexa-enabled devices with new layers of interaction, bypassing the need for voice commands.
 Below is a detailed look at the operations you can leverage: